CeciliaChongChingNee/Artificial-Intelligence-Project/README.md

 ## G.   PROJECT PRESENTATION

-In this project, you will be able to create a Handwritten character recoginition system using Keras, TensorFlow and CNN.
+In this project, you will be able to create a Handwritten Character Recoginition system using Keras, TensorFlow and CNN.
 To create the model we collect image of handwritten character and preprocessed them into csv for training purpose.
 We fine-tuned the model and is able to obtained a classifier that is 95% accurate.
 We then load this model on a server that allows user to draw a character and use it to predict/recognize what did the user wrote.